Top Four Types of Forecasting Methods

 4. It is always a good idea to create a line chart to show the difference between actual and MA forecasted values in revenue forecasting methods.
-Notice that the 3-month MA varies in a greater degree with significant increase or decrease in historic revenues compared to the 5-month MA.
-When deciding the time period for a moving average technique, an analyst should consider whether the forecasts should be more reflective of reality or they should smooth out recent fluctuations.
+Notice that the 3-month MA varies to a greater degree, with a significant increase or decrease in historic revenues compared to the 5-month MA.
+When deciding the time period for a moving average technique, an analyst should consider whether the forecasts should be more reflective of reality or if they should smooth out recent fluctuations.

 Regression analysis is a widely used tool for analyzing the relationship between variables for prediction purposes.
-In another example of revenue forecasting methods here, we will look at the relationship between radio ads and revenue by running a regression on the two variables.
+In this example, we will look at the relationship between radio ads and revenue by running a regression analysis on the two variables.